Cat on a Hot Tin Roof: Revivals

+Cat returned to Broadway in 1990 with a revival also directed by Howard Davies.
+The production ran for 149 performances and grossed $6.8 million.
+Kathleen Turner (Maggie), Charles Durning (Big Daddy), and Polly Holliday (Big Mama) each earned Tony nominations for their performances, with Durning the sole winner.

 A 2001 production at the Lyric Shaftesbury, London, was the first West End revival since 1958.
-Produced by Anthony Page, the production featured Brendan Fraser as Brick, Frances O'Connor as Maggie, Ned Beatty as Big Daddy, and Gemma Jones as Big Mamma.
-Reviews were generally positive.
+Directed by Anthony Page, the production featured Brendan Fraser (Brick), Frances O'Connor (Maggie), Ned Beatty (Big Daddy) and Gemma Jones (Big Mama).
+It also included Abigail McKern—daughter of London's original Big Daddy, Leo McKern—as Mae.
+Reviews were generally positive, especially regarding Beatty's performance.

-A 2003 Broadway revival received lukewarm reviews despite the presence of film stars Ashley Judd and Jason Patric.
-Only Ned Beatty as Big Daddy and Margo Martindale as Big Mama were singled out for impressive performances.
-Martindale received a Tony nomination.
+Page's production shifted to Broadway for a 2003 staging that starred Ashley Judd (Maggie) and Jason Patric (Brick).
+Though it was a financial success that recouped its investment, the revival received mixed reviews.
+Ben Brantley panned Patric and Judd's performances as stilted, but praised Ned Beatty as Big Daddy and Margo Martindale as Big Mama.
+John Simon had greater praise for Judd—as "scrupulously dedicated"—but likewise praised Beatty and Martindale while lambasting Patric.
+Martindale earned the show's sole Tony nomination.
+The production closed early in March 2004—after 145 performances and an $8.9 million gross—due to Judd sustaining an ankle injury that prevented her from performing.

 A 2003 revival at the Belvoir St Theatre in Sydney was directed by Simon Stone and starred Jacqueline McKenzie as Maggie, Ewen Leslie as Brick, and Marshall Napier as Big Daddy.
 This production was a box-office hit, with the season extended to the Theatre Royal, Sydney.

 A 2004 production at the Kennedy Center in Washington, D.C., featured Mary Stuart Masterson as Maggie, Jeremy Davidson as Brick, George Grizzard as Big Daddy, Dana Ivey as Big Mama, and Emily Skinner as Mae.
 Shortly afterward, Masterson and Davidson married.